isaacnmm/pestpolicy-hugo2XX/content/posts/front-tine-vs-rear-tine-tillers/index.md

 ###  2. Rear tine tillers

-They are [more ideal for large-scale gardeners and farmers](https://pestpolicy.com/how-to-use-a-rear-tine-tiller/).
-They are more expensive & heavier than front tined tillers. - Its wheels are powered by the engine which allows the tines to rotate independently. - The engine-powered wheels allow the rear time tiller to be used in large planting areas. - It is particularly useful in composting, removing dead plants, cultivating, and weeding.
+They are [more ideal for large-scale gardeners and farmers](https://pestpolicy.com/how-to-use-a-rear-tine-tiller/).They are more expensive & heavier than front tined tillers. - Its wheels are powered by the engine which allows the tines to rotate independently. - The engine-powered wheels allow the rear time tiller to be used in large planting areas. - It is particularly useful in composting, removing dead plants, cultivating, and weeding.

 The equipment is highly useful in untilled or unprepared land which makes it more multipurpose than the front tined tiller.